Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 2. I always make a list before I go grocery shopping and plan my shopping in advance.

-Actionable Tip: Make a brain dump of all your spending triggers in your journal.
-Then make another list of different defaults you will have instead of the unhelpful habit you had before.
+Actionable Tip: Write down all your spending triggers in your journal.
+Then, make another list of different defaults you will have instead of the unhelpful habit you had before.

 Next, you want to take physical action toward paying off your debt.
 You don’t necessarily have to do this step.
 You can just cut back on your spending, but you can pay off your debt much more quickly.